ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

 Example.com monitor
 -------------------

-In this section we will add the monitoring task that will check the availability of the `http://example.com <http://example.com>`_.
+In this section we will add a monitoring task that will check the availability of the `http://example.com <http://example.com>`_.

 We will start from the extending of our class model with a new type of the monitoring check, the